 Horizontal Scrollbar (Automatic Width)

-The scheduler displays time cells width fixed width (40 pixels) in the default configuration.
+The Scheduler displays time uses a fixed cells width (40 pixels) in the default configuration.

-We want to get rid of the horizontal scrollbar.
-We will use cellWidthSpec property to adjust the cell width automatically to match the total control width (100% of the HTML5 page).
+In our application, we want to get rid of the horizontal scrollbar.
+We will use cellWidthSpec property to adjust the cell width automatically to match the total componnet width (100% of the HTML5 page).

-The cell width is adjusted automatically on window resize.
+The cell width is adjusted automatically on window resize or DOM changes.

 Loading Events